abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 build roughly remains the same no matter how many modules we have (~2 minutes using the MSVC compiler with MSBuild).

-Smaller modules provide the follwoing advantages:
+Smaller modules provide the following advantages:

 * The number of implementation files (`*.cpp`) which need to be recompiled\
 if a module interface is changed, is smaller